jpham11/upgraded-octo-pancake/README.md

 This project attempts to utilize a transfer learning model using VGG16 to distinguish between whether an image contains regular blood cells or sickle cells within.
 A DCGAN model was also used to attempt adding more images to the dataset.

 # Methodology DCGAN
 First, the dataset was downloaded so as to be used by the DCGAN model.
-After uploading that folder of .tiff images to Google Drive, Google Colab was used to write the script for the DCGAN.
+Though this script was written in Google Colab, it was executed in a local python environment and ran on a CPU due to the GPU not showing up despite being part of the aquired hardware.

 The images in the dataset were converted from a .tiff to .png then labeled and placed into subfolders.
 There were about 900 images.